Black-Star-Institute/blackstar.github.io/docs/people/garner_ronald.md

 When did Garner investigate Burisch?
 Did Garner talk to him personally?
 He seems to have spoken to Burisch's mother?

+Garner says:
+> ​In 2008, Stargate Productions producer Ron Garner introduced the Dan Burisch story to Michael Schratt (3D artist) of Open Minds Magazine.
+Subsequently, Michael invited Dr. Burisch to Open Minds Magazine offices where Dr. Burisch described the inner layout of Area 51 S-4.
+Michael then used his 3D artistic  talents to render the most secret part of the most secret base in the world Area 51 S-4 in 3D clarity  for public scrutiny and comment.

 # Alien photo hoax

 Garner appears to be implicated in publicising a hoaxed photo, according to Royce Myers, III [Alleged Photo of J-Rod Alien is a Special Effects Hoax](http://www.ufowatchdog.com/jrod.htm), who cites an email from Bill Hamilton.